oceanprotocol-archive/predict-eth/README.md

-# Challenge Data Farming (DF)
+# Challenge DF

-This is a challenge to predict the price of ETH.
-With 5,000 OCEAN prizes per week.
-It uses [ocean.py](https://github.com/oceanprotocol/ocean.py) library.

-Predicting ETH accurately helps to make $ in trading ETH, yield farming or DeFi protocol development.
-And, you can sell your predictions as a datafeed, for others to do the same.

-Then the challenge is: how accurately can _you_ predict ETH?
+Challenge DF is a data science competition, run as part of Ocean Data Farming (DF).
+Each week, there is 5,000 OCEAN available, going to those who predict the price of ETH with the lowest error.

 To participate, follow: